tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: run test
 		- DONE: get advice from q on how to test read() method
 		- DONE: iterate initial read() test till successful (lot of help from q!)
-		- TBD: review test in detail to understand it
+		- DONE: review test in detail to understand it
+		- TBD: unit / integration test for examine()

 		- TBD: next method unit test
 		- TBD: learn about integration testing